-In connection with the completion of the exchange and the private placement, the Company entered into the 2016 Indenture.
-The 2021 Notes accrue interest at a rate of 7.50% per year, payable semiannually in arrears on May 15 and November 15 of each year, beginning on May 15, 2017.
-A portion of the interest payable may be made in shares of Common Stock at the Company's election.
-The Notes will mature on November 15, 2021.
+In connection with the completion of the exchange and the private placement, the Company entered into the Indenture, dated as of December 7, 2016, with the guarantors party thereto, The Bank of New York Mellon Trust Company, N.A., as trustee and Wilmington Savings Fund Society, FSB, as collateral agent (the "2016 Indenture").
+The 2021 Notes accrued interest at a rate of 7.50% per year.
+A portion of the interest payable was allowed to be made in shares of Common Stock at the Company's election.

 On July 24, 2017, the Company entered into another note purchase agreement with certain institutional investors relating to the private issuance and sale by the Company of \$10.0 million in aggregate principal amount of its 2021 Notes.
-The 2021 Notes were issued pursuant to the 2016 Indenture dated (December 7, 2016).
+The 2021 Notes were issued pursuant to the 2016 Indenture.
 The net proceeds from this purchase agreement were \$9.5 million, after deducting the Company's offering expenses.